ADGEfficiency/adgefficiency.github.io/_posts/2018-10-31-dqn-solving.md

 ---

-This is the third post in a three part series:
+This is the final post in a three part series of debugging and tuning the energypy implementation of DQN.
+In the previous posts I debugged and tuned the agent using a problem - hypothesis - solution structure.
+In this post I share some final hyperparameters that both solved the Cartpole environment and resulted in stable policies.

 1. [DQN debugging using Open AI gym Cartpole](https://adgefficiency.com/dqn-debugging/)
 2. [DDQN hyperparameter tuning using Open AI gym Cartpole](https://adgefficiency.com/dqn-tuning/)